DS4SD/MarkushGrapher/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2308.12234-919191.svg)](https://doi.org/10.48550/arXiv.2503.16096)
 [![CVPR](https://img.shields.io/badge/Paper-CVPR52734.2025.01352-b31b1b.svg)](https://openaccess.thecvf.com/content/CVPR2025/html/Morin_MarkushGrapher_Joint_Visual_and_Textual_Recognition_of_Markush_Structures_CVPR_2025_paper.html)

 This is the repository for [MarkushGrapher: Joint Visual and Textual Recognition of Markush Structures](https://arxiv.org/abs/2503.16096).
+MarkushGrapher is a model to jointly process visual and textual definitions of a Markush structure and converts these to a structured graph and table.

 <img src="assets/architecture.png" alt="Description of the image" width="900" />